Lot 99 and Greenbelt access

 Do not send a request via the web form below.
 Alas, it will be automatically rejected, never to be seen by human eyes, an endless existence in a lonely trash folder.

 The homeowners voluntarily opened the path to public use for those decades, a fact seemingly lost on people like the cyclist above, and with little public thanks.
 In effect, we're being criticized for withdrawing a privilege that we were never obligated to extend.
-The alternative route adds 3 minutes or less to cyclists (see the top of the page).
+The alternative route adds a few minutes for cyclists (see the top of the page).

 No, there is no express or prescriptive easement associated with Lot 99 or the path on it.
 Be aware that six attorneys living in the HOA and our retained outside counsel all agree on this.
 This may be the first time in history that seven attorneys agreed on anything.
 A title company also agrees.